tianhuat/streamlit_community_cloud/README.md

 1. Go to [share.streamlit.io](https://share.streamlit.io)
 2. Sign in with your GitHub account
-3. Click "New app"
+3. Click "Create app"
 4. Select your repository and branch
-5. Set the main file path: `5_MLOps/Streamlit/app.py`
+5. Set the main file path: `app.py`
 6. Click "Deploy"

 ### Step 3: Configure Secrets